nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## Creating a device and connecting to device.

-To communicate with a device a BluetoothLEDevice class needs to be created using the devices bluetooth address and type.
+To communicate with a device a BluetoothLEDevice class needs to be created using the devices Bluetooth address and type.
-This can be the bluetooth address from the BluetoothLEAdvertisementWatcher event or using a hard coded address.
+This can be the Bluetooth address from the BluetoothLEAdvertisementWatcher event or using a hard coded address.

 In this case from the Watcher advertisement received event BluetoothAddress argument.
 ```csharp
 BluetoothLEDevice device = BluetoothLEDevice.FromBluetoothAddress(args.BluetoothAddress)
 ```
-There are no specific connection methods but a connection will be made automatically when the device is queried for services or a Pairing operation is started.
+There are no specific connection methods, a connection will be made automatically when the device is queried for services or a Pairing operation is started.
 The ConnectionStatusChanged event can be used to detect a change in connection status and an attempt to reconnect can be done by a query to the devices services again.
 Avoid doing this in the event, as it can block other events being fired during the connection.

-After connecting to teh device you can go back to Watching for advertisements with the restriction that you can't connect to newly found devcies until the Watching is stopped.
+After connecting to the device go back to Watching for advertisements with the restriction that you can't connect to newly found devices until the Watching is stopped.
 You can still communication with connected devices while the Watcher is running.
 Best way is to collect all found devices in a table until Watcher is stopped then connect to all found devices.
 See [Central 2 sample](https://github.com/nanoframework/Samples/tree/main/samples/Bluetooth/Central2)

 The Close() method is not exposed in the desktop version but it has been implemented in this version to give better control over the connection.

+## Getting information about the connected device

+The Generic Access device name and appearance code are available as properties of the BluetoothLEDevice object after connecting to the device.

 ## Querying device services